What am I covered for?

 If your workers’ compensation claim is accepted, you could be eligible for a variety of compensation payments including:

-- Weekly payments where time off work is required – to be eligible you need to obtain a workers compensation medical certificate from your treating doctor and provide it to your employer.
+- weekly payments where time off work is required – to be eligible you need to obtain a workers compensation medical certificate from your Primary Treating Medical Practitioner and provide it to your employer.
 Weekly payments may be stepped down after a period of time.
 Your Claims Consultant will discuss this with you if applicable.

-- Travel and transportation costs – public transport and car travel costs may be reimbursed for travel to and from your appointments and treatment.
-These costs are based on the occasional user rates as published in the General Conditions of Employment Award.
+- travel and transportation costs – public transport and car travel costs may be reimbursed for travel to and from your appointments and treatment.
+These costs are based on the Tasmanian State Service Award.
 Fill out and submit a travel reimbursement form and include any invoices or receipts.

 Whilst your entitlements are not limited to the above, we have simply outlined the more common payment groups.

 Compensation payments will continue to be paid by your employer.
-However in some circumstances payments can be made via Electronic Funds Transfer (EFT).
-This may occur if your employer ceases to operate as a business.
+However in some circumstances payments will be made direct to you via Electronic Funds Transfer (EFT).
+This may occur only if your employer ceases to operate as a business.
 Contact CGU for full list of your entitlements.